weareblahs/bus/README.md

 - Stop ID are stored under `stop_id`.
 - Station sequence are stored under `stop_sequence`.
   These data are originally from the open data mentioned as a GTFS data ZIP file (converted to JSON from CSV and removed duplicate entries for easy conversion).
+- Loop routes (example CAT in Penang) does not parses the nearest station correctly.
+When the station repeats, it shows the previous and next stations being the previous and next stations of the first appearance of this station on the route.
+This might be related to latitude and longitude data - might change the nearest algorithm to parse with the static data.

 # Other plans for this project